heathprovost/openbd-heroku/README.md

 **aliases:** `openbd:create`

 This command creates your application on Heroku.
-It works and acts more or less like the standard "heroku create" command, but it takes care of a bunch of boilerplate for you.
+It works and acts more or less like the standard `heroku create` command, but it takes care of a bunch of boilerplate for you.
 It knows which buildpack to assign and takes care of doing that part for you.
 You can also set a password for the admin console (or let the plugin generate a strong password for you).
 This password will be used when your app is deployed on Heroku, so you do not have to expose your password in revision control.

 ### openbd:info